kiranchhatre/amuse/README.md

 - [x] **bvh2smplx_**
   Convert BVH to SMPL-X using the provided BMAP presets from the AMUSE website download page.
-Note that this feature is experimental and not officially supported.
 Place the BVH file inside `$AMUSEPATH/data/beat-rawdata-eng/beat_rawdata_english/<<actor_id>>`, where `actor_id` is a number between 1 and 30.
 The converted file will be located in `$AMUSEPATH/viz_dump/smplx_conversions`.
   ```bash
   cd $AMUSEPATH/scripts
   python main.py --fn bvh2smplx_